oracle-livelabs/apex/online-book-store-app/8-create-shop-cart/8-create-shop-cart.md

-# Create Shopping Cart
+# Create and Manage a Shopping Cart

 ## Introduction
-In this lab, you will create a package with procedures and functions that collectively manage the process of adding, removing, and processing orders and wishlist items within the database application.
-Additionally, you will learn to create application items, processes, and computations.
-Moreover, you will create processes to invoke these procedures and functions.
+In this lab, you learn to create and manage a shopping cart within an Oracle APEX application.
+The lab includes adding navigation bar entry, creating a shopping cart page, implementing various interactive components, and integrating backend processes to handle cart operations and checkout procedures.
+This exercise will demonstrate the comprehensive capabilities of APEX for building dynamic web applications with a strong emphasis on database interaction and user interface design.

 Estimated Time: 15 minutes

 ### Objectives
 In this lab, you will:

-- Create a Package to manage process of adding, removing, and processing orders and wishlist items.
-- Create Application Items
+- Create a Navigation Bar Entry
+- Build a Shopping Cart Page
 - Create Application processes
 - Create Application Computations

-## Task 1: Create Navigation Bar
+## Task 1: Create a Navigation Bar Entry
+In this task, you add an entry to the navigation bar that displays the shopping cart icon and item count dynamically.

 1. Navigate to **Shared Components**.